-The transport of cosmic rays (CRs) in the Galaxy is a complex phenomenon ruled by microphysical processes affecting the large scale behaviour of charged particles in the pervading magnetic fields of the interstellar medium (ISM).
+The transport of cosmic rays (CRs) in the Galaxy is a complex phenomenon ruled by microphysical processes affecting the large scale behavior of charged particles in the pervading magnetic fields of the interstellar medium (ISM).
 Such small scale complexity is typically averaged out in such a way that simplified equations are found that describe the spatial dependence of the CR spectrum throughout the Galaxy.
 The most common approach to CR transport is based on the so-called diffusion-convection equation, sometimes with the additional assumption that the region where sources are located and where CR interactions occur has a scale height that is much smaller than the size of the magnetized underdense Galactic halo.
 The spectrum of CRs observed at the Earth is then a convolution of the source spectrum and the confinement time of CRs in the Galaxy.
 The interactions suffered by CRs in their journey through the Galaxy is described in terms of the total mass per unit surface, the so-called grammage.
 This quantity can be measured by using the ratio of fluxes of secondary-toprimary nuclei, such as the boron (B) to carbon (C) ratio.
-In the context of the standard diffusion-convection model, these ratios are typically proportional to H/D(E)at high energies, so that precious information about CR transport can be gathered through their measurement.
-However, the combination of the halo size H and the diffusion coefficient D(E) that determines the secondaryto-primary ratios leaves the confinement time $H^2/D(E)$ weakly constrained: the same ratios could be obtained by assuming small halo size and correspondingly small diffusion coefficient or assuming that both quantities are larger by the same amount.
-On the other hand, the propagation of primary leptons from the sources to the Earth is regulated by the balance between confinement time and radiative losses, hence lepton transport requires the knowledge of the confinement time ~ $H^2/D(E)$.
+In the context of the standard diffusion-convection model, these ratios are typically proportional to H/D(E) at high energies, so that precious information about CR transport can be gathered through their measurement.
+However, the combination of the halo size H and the diffusion coefficient D(E) that determines the secondary-to-primary ratios leaves the confinement time $H^2/D(E)$ weakly constrained: the same ratios could be obtained by assuming small halo size and correspondingly small diffusion coefficient or assuming that both quantities are larger by the same amount.
+On the other hand, the propagation of primary leptons from the sources to the Earth is regulated by the balance between confinement time and radiative losses, hence lepton transport requires the knowledge of the confinement time $\sim H^2/D(E)$.

 The measured secondary-to-primary ratios of nuclei are all decreasing functions of energy at $E \gtrsim 10$ GeV/n, thereby confirming the theoretical expectation that CR transport is mainly diffusive and that the grammage associated to diffusive propagation is also a decreasing function of energy in the same energy range.
-Some features in the spectra of primary nuclei [1-4] and a peculiar trend in the secondary-to-primary ratios recently measured by the AMS-02 collaboration [5, 6] stimulated some discussion about the possibility that these features may reflect different regimes in the diffusive transport of CRs in the Galaxy [7-11].
+Some features in the spectra of primary nuclei [1-4] and a peculiar trend in the secondary-to-primary ratios recently measured by the AMS-02 collaboration [5,6] stimulated some discussion about the possibility that these features may reflect different regimes in the diffusive transport of CRs in the Galaxy [7-11].

-On the other hand, this picture of CR transport appears to be challenged by observations of the fluxes of positrons and antiprotons, also produced as secondary products of CR inelastic interactions.
-In fact the flux ratios $e^+/(e^+ + e^-)$ and \bar{p}/p , that are both expected to decrease with energy, are observed to increase and be roughly constant with energy respectively [12-15].
-It should be emphasized that a contribution to the positron flux at the Earth is actually expected based on models of particle escape from pulsars (see [16] for a recent review) and uncertainties in the cross section for production of antiprotons make the expected shape of the \bar{p}/p somewhat uncertain [17, 18].
-Nevertheless, the odd occurrence that the shape of the spectra of positrons, antiprotons and protons is very similar justifies some
+On the other hand, this picture of CR transport appears to be challenged by observations of the fluxes of positrons and antiprotons, also produced as secondary products of CR carmelo.evoli@gssi.it giovanni.morlino@inaf.it roberto.aloisio@gssi.it inelastic interactions [12].
+In fact the flux ratios $e^+/(e^+ + e^-)$ and \bar{p}/p , that are both expected to decrease with energy, are observed to increase and be roughly constant with energy respectively [13-16].
+It should be emphasized that a contribution to the positron flux at the Earth is actually expected based on models of particle escape from pulsars (see [17] for a recent review).
+This contribution has been shown to lead to an increasing positron ratio.
+Moreover, an improved knowledge of the cross section for production of antiprotons, a somewhat updated choice of propagation parameters [18,19] and the introduction of physical processes such as first order reacceleration and source grammage [20], make the predicted shape of the \bar{p}/p more similar to the observed one.